Florence R. Sabin: Johns Hopkins University School of Medicine (1902-1925)

 Upon graduation, Sabin obtained an internship at Johns Hopkins Hospital under physician Sir William Osler.
 Following a one-year internship with Osler, she won a research fellowship in the Department of Anatomy at Johns Hopkins School of Medicine where she continued to work with Mall.
 Shortly thereafter, a Fellowship in the Department of Anatomy at Johns Hopkins was created for her.

 In 1902 she began to teach in the Department of Anatomy at Johns Hopkins.
 By 1905 she was promoted to associate professor and finally appointed professor of embryology and histology in June 1917, the first woman to become a full professor at a medical college.

-She continued her research on the origins of blood, blood vessels, blood cells, the histology of the brain, and the pathology and immunology of tuberculosis at Hopkins.
+At Hopkins she continued her research on the origins of blood, blood vessels, blood cells, the histology of the brain, and the pathology and immunology of tuberculosis.
 In 1924, Sabin's work on the origins of blood vessels earned her the 16th presidency of the Association of American Anatomists (1924-1926).

 In 1925, Sabin left Johns Hopkins after completing her research amidst institutional discrimination and her desire to research full time.